 Most of the top-ranked schools in the world carry an Association to Advance Collegiate Schools of Business (AACSB) accreditation, including Harvard, Stanford, and MIT Sloan.
 The other two are the Association of MBAs (AMBA), and the European Foundation for Management Development’s (EFMD) Quality Improvement System (EQUIS).

-Employers are also looking for candidates with a strong work ethic.
+At the end of the day, employers are looking for candidates with a strong work ethic.
 Did you pursue an MBA, even though you don’t have a traditional business background?
-Or perhaps you completed your MBA online whilst juggling career and family.
+Or perhaps you completed your MBA online while juggling career and family.
 Your drive to succeed will be obvious in your application and negates any doubt that you are a quality candidate.

-In summary – employers are increasingly open to the idea of hiring MBA graduates who completed their education online.
+In summary – employers are open to the idea of hiring MBA graduates who completed their education online.
 That said, employers will be checking the reputation of the school and the accreditations that the programme has.

-At the end of the day, if investing your time on campus is not an option then learning online is a great opportunity to do it on your own terms.
+If investing your time on campus is not an option then learning online is a great opportunity to do it on your own terms.
 Where you earned your degree is going to be more important than how, whether online or not.
 So remember – research, research, research.
 Use all the information you get to be sure you pick the right school!